colonelxy/Trustless-Elections-Dapp/README.md

 Analysis is done to give verifiable provisional results that anyone can access via a public link or API that updates the IEBC public site.
 Logs and all modifications are added to the QLDB secured cryptographycally and rendered immutable.
 These logs can be made available on request in case of any doubts by the stakeholders.

+Small lambda functions are required to convert the images to pdf, organize the files based on counties and constituencies.

 # Voter identification/logging

 This too can be secured by linking it to a QLDB to log the voting process.